Living on the Road Doesn’t Have to Mean Van Life

 Living in a Place… Without Living There

-It’s like trying different places on, and the longer we’ve done it, the more we’ve realized that’s one of the things we enjoy most about long-term travel.
+It’s like trying different places on, and the longer we’ve done it, the more we’ve realized it’s one of the things we enjoy most about long-term travel.
 Not just seeing a place, but experiencing what it actually feels like to live there.

 If van life is your thing, that’s great.
-But if it’s not, that doesn’t mean “living on the road” isn’t for you.
+But if it’s not, that doesn’t mean living on the road isn’t for you.
 There are a lot of ways to do this!

 More on Road Trip Locals